What to Do if You Suffer from Whiplash Symptoms After a Car Accident

 - Chronic neck or shoulder pain

 They’ll likely do a physical exam as well to check your range of motion.
-X-rays, CT scans, and MRIs may also be used to help your doctor identify signs of whiplash.
+X-rays, CT scans, and MRIs may also be used to help your doctor identify signs of whiplash symptoms.
 He or she will also use these tests to look for additional damage or inflammation.

 Most people see their whiplash symptoms improve within a few weeks or months.